Optimizer-Prime/open-journal/README.md

 # open-journal
-A journal/diary software made primarily for linux.
+A simple, secure, open-source journal for Linux.